 Full-screen access to iTunes Extras enables viewing additional video content such as deleted scenes, interviews and interactive galleries, while the iTunes LP feature is billed as "the next evolution of the music album," roviding an "immersive experience" for select albums on the iTunes Store.

 The feature combines design with expanded visual features including live performance videos, lyrics, artwork, liner notes, interviews, photos, and album credits.

-Also included are Internet radio channels with the option to tag favorite stations to listen to later.
+Also includes are Internet radio channels with the option to tag favorite stations to listen to later.

-The iPhoto Events feature is said to simplify finding favorite photos on Apple TV, as well as iPhoto Faces, which gives access to photos organized by people identified in iPhoto.
+The iPhoto Events features is said to simplify finding favorite photos on Apple TV, as well as iPhoto Faces, which gives access to photos organized by people identified in iPhoto.